 Looking for a place to lay your head after a night out at the theater?
 Luckily, the Soho, Mayfair, and West End neighborhoods of London offer a variety of excellent options.
 For example, the Victory House, London Leicester Square is a charming brand new hotel just a ten minute tube ride (or a fifteen minute walk) from the Palladium.
 Alternatively, check out 44 Curzone Street for a delightful, old English feel.
 Regardless of where you stay, the bright lights and bustle of Soho will get you in the mood for a night of enthralling performances.

 Before you take your seats, it's always a good idea to fill up and prepare.
-Handily, many of London's best restaurants are located near the London Palladium, and many of them offer special "theater menus" with cheap deals for audience members.
+Handily, many of the Theatre best restaurants are located near the London Palladium, and many of them offer special "theater menus" with cheap deals for audience members.

 Regent Street is a good place to start hunting for food near the London Palladium.
 There are rooftop tapas bars like Aqua Nueva, vegetarian buffets like Tibits, and Japanese spots like Yami Sushi, all of which are around five minutes away from the theater doors.
-You'll also find some traditional British pubs near the London Palladium.
+You'll also find some traditional British pubs near.
 The Argyll Arms has been around since before the theater was built, while the Clachan also offers an atmospheric setting for meals and a drink or two.

 A Classic Venue for Music, Drama, and Comedy

-When you pay a visit to the London Palladium, you'll be stepping into a mythical entertainment venue.
+When you pay a visit to this historical place, you'll be stepping into a mythical entertainment venue.
 The stage below has seen an endless parade of stars, from Louis Armstrong and Duke, to Frank Sinatra, Judy Garland, and of course John, Paul, George, and Ringo.
 The spirit of concerts and shows lives on with every new production, and you can feel that history when you wait for the performance to commence.